-The Fw 190 quickly proved to be a formidably opponent for Allied aircraft.
-Its most numerous variant – the Fw 190 A-8 – was powered by a BMW 801 14 cylinder air-cooled radial engine that produced nearly 1,700 hp and allowed the aircraft to travel at over 400 mph.
-In terms of armament, it carried four 20 mm cannons and two 13 mm machine guns.
+The Focke-Wulf Fw 190 Würger quickly proved to be a formidable opponent for Allied aircraft.
+Developed in the late 1930s, it fast became a central part of the Luftwaffe‘s Jagdwaffe, along with the Messerschmitt Bf 109.
+Its most numerous variant, the Fw 190 A-8, was powered by a BMW 801D-2 14-cylinder air-cooled radial engine piston that allowed it to travel at 405 MPH.
+In terms of armament, it carried four 20 mm autocannons and two 13 mm MG 131 machine guns.

-After the first aircraft was delivered in late 1943, it was decided that the two wing-mounted 20 mm cannons would be replaced with 30 mm cannons instead.
-These guns were enormously powerful, capable of ripping a B-17 apart in just a couple of shots.
+After the first aircraft was delivered in late 1943, it was decided that the two wing-mounted cannons would be replaced with 30 mm ones.
+These were enormously powerful, capable of ripping a Boeing B-17 Flying Fortress apart in a couple of shots.
 Despite their power, they didn’t add too much weight, as they were mostly comprised of stamped steel construction.
-This version was designated the Fw 190 A-6/R2.
+This version was designated the “Fw 190 A-6/R2.”

-Further modifications added a nitrous oxide boost, which greatly increased engine power at high altitudes for short durations.
-Sturmböcke aircraft also received heavy armor plating around the cockpit, enabling the pilot to fly through the intense defensive fire coming from bombers.
-The aircraft were fitted with 30 mm of armored glass and a pair of heavy, unguided air-to-air rockets.
+Further modifications added a nitrous oxide boost, which increased engine power at high altitudes for short durations.
+The Fw 190 Sturmböcke also received heavy armor plating around the cockpit, enabling pilots to fly through the intense defensive fire coming from bombers.
+The aircraft was fitted with 30 mm of armored glass and a pair of heavy, unguided air-to-air rockets.

 A-7 and A-8 versions of the Fw 190 were turned into Sturmböcke variants, too, with the A-8/R2 being manufactured in the largest numbers.